plasmidhq/plasmid/docs/plasmidjs_api.rst

 Promise
 #######

-Promise is based on an EventListener_.
+Promise is based on an EventListener_. `Note:` Plasmid uses its own Promise implementation with a non-standard API because it was written before promises were standardized completely.
+It is in the process of being rewritten on native-Promise APIs and this API will be removed.

 Promise.then(`success`, `error`)
 --------------------------------